Last Updated on 07/04/2022

 Travel Tip: You won’t be able to bring a car into Venice itself.
 You can rent a car at the airport and park it near the Venice port.
 Alternatively, you can wait until you are departing Venice to rent a car.
-There are car rental agencies in the port in Venice.
-Take public transportation or book transportation from the airport to Venice.

 Things to do in Venice

 - Doge’s Palace and Piazza San Marco (book your tickets in advance and skip the line)

 - Take a gondola ride